segrelab/microscopy-vault/README.md

 # microscopy-vault
-coordination of microscope experiment, initiated for the marine projects summer 2024
+coordination of microscope experiments, initiated for the marine projects summer 2024